Corn Grain and Silage Sampling and Mycotoxin Testing

 Sponsors

 Funding for this project was provided by the United States Department of Agriculture - National Institute of Food and Agriculture (USDA-NIFA) project Integrated Management Strategies for Aspergillus and Fusarium Ear Rots of Corn.
 NIFA Award Number: 2013-68004-20359.
-We also thank the Grain Farmers of Ontario for support.
+We also thank the Grain Farmers of Ontario for their support.

 This publication was developed by the Crop Protection Network, a multi-state and international collaboration of university/provincial extension specialists and public/ private professionals that provides unbiased, research-based information to farmers and agricultural personnel.
 This information in this publication is only a guide, and the authors assume no liability for practices implemented based on this information.
 Reference to products in this publication is not intended to be an endorsement to the exclusion of others that may be similar.
 Individuals using such products assume responsibility for their use in accordance with current directions of the manufacturer.